HWzmy/HWzmy/README.md

 - 📈 I am working hard to learn computer courses

-- ❤️ I like the direction of artificial intelligence
+- ❤️ I like the direction of AI

 - 💬 Feel free to raise an issue if you have any questions